microsoft/BotFramework-WebChat/README.md

 For full customizability, you can use React to recompose components of Web Chat.

-To install the production build from NPM, run `npm install botframework-webchat`.
+To install the production build from NPM, run `npm install botframework-webchat` command.

 <!-- prettier-ignore-start -->
 ```js